-Sue Falsone, who brought us the Thoracic Spine lecture, returns to look a little higher at the cervical spine.
+Sue Falsone, author of Bridging the Gap from Rehab to Performance and who brought us the Thoracic Spine lecture, returns to look a little higher at the cervical spine.
 As she’s developing the anatomy knowledge for us, she also encourages us to look below, through the t-spine and into the lumbar region.
 She describes the anatomy, then tells of a few of her favorite exercises dedicated to the area.

 “We have to look at the cervical thoracic junction in relation to everything surrounding it — how it relates to the cervical spine, the thoracic spine, the lumbar spine, or how the lumbar spine relates to it and the position of the head, to the shoulder blades, the ribs, the diaphragmatic breathing, the psychology of things.
 As people get stressed out and tired, this is a really common area of tension.
 We have to incorporate looking at the entire upper quarter and including the lumbar spine as a whole.
 You can’t look at it independently.” ~Sue Falsone

 • Skeletal Anatomy (3:04)